Nederland man arrested; police link him to child pornography - Port Arthur News

 NEDERLAND — A local man is facing 10 years in jail and thousands in fines after authorities linked him to numerous cases of child pornography.

-Criminal investigators with the Texas Office of the Attorney General’s Child Exploitation Unit, along Jefferson County Sheriff’s Office, criminal investigators executed an evidentiary search warrant Thursday morning at a residence in Nederland.
+Texas Office of the Attorney General’s Child Exploitation Unit and Jefferson County Sheriff’s Office investigators executed an evidentiary search warrant Thursday morning at a residence in Nederland.

 This search warrant was the result of a National Center for Missing and Exploited Children CyberTipline Report involving the upload of child pornography to an online storage account.